What is ARFID?

 • Residential Treatment: Round-the-clock support in a welcoming space that prioritizes stabilization, nervous-system regulation, and gentle exposure practice.

 • Partial Hospitalization Program (PHP): Structured daytime care that blends individual therapy, groups, skills training, and supported exposures, with evenings at home.
+5-6 days a week.

 • Therapy Approaches: CBT, DBT skills, and CBT-AR principles that target avoidance patterns, build tolerance, and reduce anxiety around eating.
 Sessions include pacing strategies, interoceptive awareness, and compassionate coaching.